 The symbol of a circle with a slash through it means "Do not", "Do not do this", or "Do not let this happen".

 Arrows indicating operations

-- Indicates the action (pushing, turning, etc.) used to operate switches and other devices. - (e.g. a lid opens).
+- Indicates the action (pushing, turning, etc.) used to operate switches and other devices. - ☐ Indicates the outcome of an operation (e.g. a lid opens).